 Capsule Two: Political Ideologies:

-- All government policies are reflection of political ideology
+- All government policies are a reflection of political ideology

-- Provides an explanation as well as description of political phenomenon of the country
+- Provides an explanation as well as a description of the political phenomenon of the country

-- Helps in selection of the political goals and actions for a community
+- Helps in the selection of the political goals and actions for a community

 Strategy for Capsule Two Political Ideologies:

 Political Ideologies by Andrew Heywood is a gift from Heaven.
 Don’t waste your time for looking better book.
 However, you can keep Gandhism to cover in the fourth capsule i.e. Indian Political Thought.

 Capsule Three: Western Political Thought:

 Strategy for Western Political Thought:

 Can read History of Political Thought from Plato to Marx by Mukherjee.
 Brian Nelson is considered as a good source for the portion but Gramsci and Hannah Arendt are missing in this book.
 This book covers some ideologies too.

 You can read O.P.
 Gauba’s Political Theory for Gramsci and Hannah Arendt